wp-plugins/mobile-client-detection-plugin/readme.txt

 = Which values can the query_var 'browser' return ? =
 Currently it returns the tag for each known browser:
-a)
-fennec, iemobile, mobile safari, googlebot-mobile (or general: mobile).
+a) fennec, iemobile, mobile safari, googlebot-mobile (or general: mobile).
-b)
-msie 5,msie 6, msie 7, msie 8, msie 9, chrome, camino, firefox, safari (or general: desktop)
+b) msie 5,msie 6, msie 7, msie 8, msie 9, chrome, camino, firefox, safari (or general: desktop)
-c)
-w3c_validator, googlebot (or general: bot)
+c) w3c_validator, googlebot (or general: bot)

 = Does this plugin have any options ? =
 You can find the options in the menu under Settings > Client Detection.
 Template & theme switching has not been implemented yet.

 = Which further core features will be implemented until v1.0 ? =
-a) template-switching capability by type/device
-b) theme-switching capability by type/device
+1. checking for existance of wrapped template files.
+2. attempt to overloading the wrapped template paths.

 == Screenshots ==

-1. Currently there's only option 'General Results' and 'Debug Output' available.
+1. Currently there's 'General Results' and 'Debug Output' available.
+2. Debug Output shows how the template paths get wrapped.

 == Changelog ==

+= 0.7.2 =
+* Theme / Template detection by regex added.
+* path-wrapping per platform is working.
+* Debug output extended by generated paths.

 = 0.7 =
 * Basic options page added.
+* option 'General Results' added.
+* option 'Debug Output' added.

 = 0.6 =
 * Tablet detection added (thanks to Mystech).